 Romans 8:38-39: For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.

-These verses indicate that no external force can separate a Christian from the love of God, but the verses do not provide any valid reason to believe that a Christian cannot choose to apostatize.
+These verses indicate that no external force can separate a Christian from the love of God, but the verses do not provide any reason to believe that a person who has been a Christian cannot choose to apostatize.

 1 Corinthians 1:8: [Jesus Christ] will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ.